canonical/discourse-gatekeeper/src-docs/types_.py.md

 ## <kbd>class</kbd> `IndexContentsListItem`
 Represents an item in the contents table.

-Attrs:  hierarchy: The number of parent items to the root of the list  reference_title: The name of the reference  reference_value: The link to the referenced item  rank: The number of preceding elements in the list at any hierarchy  hidden: Whether the item should be displayed on the navigation table
+Attrs:  hierarchy: The number of parent items to the root of the list  reference_title: The name of the reference  reference_value: The link to the referenced item  rank: The number of preceding elements in the list at any hierarchy  hidden: Whether the item should be displayed on the navigation table  table_path: The path for the item on the table.

+---

+#### <kbd>property</kbd> table_path

+The table path for the item.

+In the case of a HTTP reference, changes http://canonical.com/1 to http,canonical,com,1 removing the HTTP protocol characters so that the path conforms to the path in the non-HTTP case.
+Any remaining characters not allowed in the path are also removed.
+For a non-HTTP case, removes the file suffix and splits on / to built the path.

+**Returns:**
+  The table path for the item.